DemaciaLarz/TDQN-in-keras/README.md

 ### 6 TDQN Implementation Notes

 #### 6.1 State Representation
+The agents observations consist at each timestep of the following:

 * in general, the X1 state
 * specifically about the inner X2 state, the normalizing and the one-hot things